FelixHoer/web-crawler/README.md

 </html>
 ```

 So how would we extract all movie titles of this site?
 Let's just do as we would while viewing in a browser.
 Open the browser (`createPage`), go to the cinema site (`loadPage`), wait until it is done loading (`waitForData`) and take in the information of the current page (`extractData`).
-If there is a "next" button we would click (`clickOnNext`) it and then we would have to wait again until it is loaded (`waitForData`).
+If there is a "next" button, we would click it (`clickOnNext`) and then we would have to wait again until it is loaded (`waitForData`).
 Otherwise, if there is no "next" button, we would have seen all pages, and we would be done (`final`).
 These natural steps can easily be transformed into a state machine.
 The corresponding **crawler-script** could be implemented as follows:

 ```javascript
 // load dependencies